Ever sleuthed around to find out information about someone and succeeded? You may just have the research skills to get a court researcher job.

 Their many clients require this information for risk management, corporate compliance, network security, and operations management, so the workload here can be fairly high volume and steady.

-As with most of the companies on this list, you can fill out an online application form through Sentinel’s site to apply to a court researcher job.
+As with most of the companies on this list, you can fill out an online application form through Sentinel’s site to apply for a court researcher job.

 Look past the old-school website design and you’ll find a tight operation ran by women.